cynliuys/Lemonade/README.md

 1. pre-prepare:
   * A client send a request to the primary and the primary goes to the stage 'pre-prepare', generates a new block and broadcast to all the other backups.
   * After that, all the evaluation nodes(including the primary) switch to the next stage 'prepare'.
+  * If the client doesn't receive the reply for a long time, the client can choose to send the request to all the evaluation node, and switch to the 'change view' stage.

 2. prepare
   * wait until 2f+1 confirms (accept or reject)